 Preheat the oven to gas 6, 200°C, fan 180°C.

 Heat the oil in a large saucepan over a medium heat.
 Add the onion, mushrooms, carrots and celery and fry for 10 mins until starting to soften.
-Add the lentils, garlic, 1 tbsp Schwartz Cajun Seasoning and tomato purée and cook for 2 mins before stirring through the stock and soy sauce.
+Add the lentils, garlic, 1 tbsp Cajun seasoning and tomato purée and cook for 2 mins before stirring through the stock and soy sauce.
 Bring to the boil and simmer for 20 mins until the sauce has started to thicken.
 Pour into a medium-sized ovenproof dish.

 Meanwhile, add the potatoes to a pan of cold water, ensuring they are fully submerged, bring to the boil and simmer for 20-25 mins until soft.
 Drain, steam dry for 30 secs, then return to the pan and mash until smooth.
-Mix through the soya milk and ½ tbsp Schwartz Cajun Seasoning.
+Mix through the soya milk and ½ tbsp Cajun seasoning.

 Top the lentil mix with the fluffy mash and bake in the oven for 20-25 mins until golden and piping hot.

 Add the peas to a pan of boiling water and cook for 5 mins until they rise to the top.
 Drain and serve with the cottage pie.

 *check packaging to make sure they’re vegan

 Tip: Fully assemble the shepherd’s pie, cool completely, then freeze for up to 3 months.
 Defrost fully before baking and serve piping hot.

 In order to enjoy optimum flavour and quality, frozen items are best used within 3 months of their freezing date.
 For more tips on freezing and defrosting food, read our article Love Your Freezer.

 Before you comment please read our community guidelines.